10 Refreshing Facts About Watermelon

 Watermelons are a great source of lycopene, an antioxidant that’s been shown to reduce the risk of several types of cancers, including prostate, lung, and stomach.

-Japanese farmers have been growing cube-shaped watermelons for the past 40 years, forcing them into their square shape by cultivating them in box-like braces.
+In Japan, farmers have been growing cube-shaped watermelons for the past 40 years, forcing them into their square shape by cultivating them in box-like braces.
 When the watermelon fills the cube and gets picked, it's generally not ripe yet, meaning the inedible melons are sold—for prices upwards of $100—as novelty items and gifts.
 (The original idea was for them to better fit into standard refrigerators.)
 More recently, farmers have grown watermelon in the shape of hearts—these particular melons taste as sweet as they look—as well as pyramids and human faces.

 9. ONE SOUTH CAROLINA FAMILY KEPT AN HEIRLOOM VARIETY ALIVE FOR ALMOST 100 YEARS.

-The unusually sweet Bradford—created by Nathaniel Napoleon Bradford in Sumter County, South Carolina, in the 1840s—was one of the most sought-after varieties the Deep South has ever seen.
+The unusually sweet Bradford—created by Nathaniel Napoleon Bradford in Sumter County, South Carolina, in the 1840s—was one of the most sought-after varieties of watermelon the South has ever seen.
 But its soft skin made it hard to transport, and by the early 1920s it had proved to be commercially unviable.
 It would have disappeared completely had the Bradford family not kept it alive in their backyard gardens for multiple generations.
 It’s now being grown commercially again by Nat Bradford, Nathaniel’s great-great-great grandson.

 10. THEY’RE THE OFFICIAL STATE VEGETABLE OF OKLAHOMA.

 In 2007, the Oklahoma State Senate honored its then-14th biggest crop by voting 44–2 to make it the state vegetable.
 (Why not fruit?
 That distinction was already given to the strawberry.)
-Its celebrated status was threatened last year, however, when State Senator Nathan Dahm moved to repeal the bill based on the argument that watermelon is a fruit.
+Its celebrated status was threatened in 2015, however, when State Senator Nathan Dahm moved to repeal the bill based on the argument that watermelon is a fruit.
 Thankfully for Oklahoma’s Rush Springs, home to an annual watermelon festival and the original bill’s sponsor, then-State Representative Joe Dorman, Dahm’s bill died in committee.